rhhen122/fib/.github/README.md

 #

 ### Tutorial.rs
-Go into the `tutorial.rs` file and change any of the functions to `0` to run them.
+Go into the `Tutorial/tutorial.rs` file and change any of the functions to `0` to run them.
 ```
 docker build -t fib-dock-tut ./Tutorial
 docker run fib-dock-tut